Return to top

 Veggie pesto pasta in a skillet.

-My #1 Secret Tip when making my pesto pasta recipe is to use fresh, high-quality basil for the best herbaceous taste that makes pesto so irresistible.
+My #1 Secret Tip when making my vegetarian pesto pasta recipe is to use fresh, high-quality basil for the best herbaceous taste that makes pesto so irresistible.
 When buying my basil, I look for bright green leaves with no wilting or browning, as they have the most intense flavor and aroma.

 If you use wilted or browned basil, your pesto can have a dull, bitter taste and a less vibrant color, which will significantly affect the overall dish.
 I also avoid adding any thick basil stems for the same reason.